Engrcarl/Monday-coffee-/README.md

 2. Total Coffee Sales Revenue
 What was the total revenue generated from coffee sales across all cities in the last quarter of 2023?

-3.Sales Count for Each Product
+3. Sales Count for Each Product
 How many units of each coffee product have been sold?

 4. Average Sales Per Customer by City